 Remember the quick transfer in Paris?
 Well guess what didn’t make it with me.
 Yup — my checked bag.
 So I arrived in Florence and had to wait 3 hours at the airport for it to arrive on the next flight.
-While there I spoke with a couple from Montreal who were in the same predicament — they are here for two weeks saying in Cortona with friends.
+While waiting there, I spoke with a couple from Montreal who were in the same predicament — they are here for two weeks saying in Cortona with friends.
 Sounds delightful!

 In Bologna I checked in at the hotel and wandered off to absorb the city’s atmosphere.
 This is honestly the warmest month during which I have ever visited and the Bolognese piazze were packed with locals, students, and even a few other tourists.
 Sadly, having arrived late on a Sunday, the markets were closed.
 Alas, I shall have to visit again someday.

 I have no photographs to offer of her enchanting streets, porticoes, churches, or other buildings.
 Having taken many before, I have decided that no photograph is sufficient, and certainly wouldn’t add to my experience.
-Rather I just wandered the town for a bit eating gelati from la Sorbetteria Castiglione.
+Instead I just wandered the town for a bit eating gelati from la Sorbetteria Castiglione.
 The gelati at la Sorbetteria eschew some of the typical flavors but feature Italian ingredients such as Piedmontese hazelnuts and Sicilian almonds.
 Frankly, I want more.

 I tried sitting down to relax in Piazza Maggiore, but soon realized that my travels had left me spent and likely to fall asleep, so instead I decided to find dinner.
 Again I ran into trouble because many of the restaurants I was interested in trying were closed on Sunday.
 Still, I luckily found myself in an old wine cellar, at a place called Osteria de Poeti, where I was greeted with an hors d’oeuvre of small fried meatballs and frittata while I read the menu.